metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/cad/working_with_cad.rst

 For the Antenna component shown above, the referenced native CAD file can be found at ``CAD/Antenna.prt`` relative to the component base folder.

-.. note:: Creo versions its files by appending a numerical extention, but it only considers the latest; e.g. if you have both a ``CAD/Antenna.prt`` and a ``CAD/Antenna.prt.1`` file in your component folder, only the latter will be used by Creo.
+.. note:: Creo versions its files by appending a numerical extension, but it only considers the latest; e.g. if you have both a ``CAD/Antenna.prt`` and a ``CAD/Antenna.prt.1`` file in your component folder, only the latter will be used by Creo.